Major Summit to Address Cybersecurity Challenges and Solutions for the Public Sector

 Become a Sponsor

 The Public Sector Cybersecurity Summit presents a unique opportunity for cybersecurity vendors and solution providers to connect with a targeted audience of senior IT decision-makers from government departments and State Owned Enterprises.
-Showcase your cybersecurity expertise, build brand awareness, and generate leads by becoming a sponsor.
+Showcase your cybersecurity expertise, build brand awareness, and generate leads by becoming a sponsor (https://apo-opa.co/4c4slP8).

 Register Now

-For more information on the Public Sector Cybersecurity Summit, please visit the event website at www.publicsecurity.co.za.
+For more information on the Public Sector Cybersecurity Summit, please visit the event website at www.PublicSecurity.co.za.Distributed by APO Group on behalf of IT News Africa.